Synthetic Folic Acid Linked to Colorectal Cancer

-This conclusion was determined using the Women’s Health Initiative Observational Study, which included 88,045 postmenopausal women who were tested and studied between 1993-1998, just following the mandated folic acid supplementation requirement in the United States.
+This conclusion came from research from Seattle’s Fred Hutchinson Cancer Research Center.
+It was determined using the Women’s Health Initiative Observational Study, which included 88,045 postmenopausal women who were tested and studied between 1993-1998, just following the mandated folic acid supplementation requirement in the United States.

 Most of the folate supplementation to foods was synthetic folic acid, rather than nature’s molecule, which is called folate.